XuehaiPan/nvitop/examples/monitor-web/README.md

 - One history chart per GPU under the cards, plotting the same four metrics.
 - History range buttons for `1m`, `5m`, `15m`, `30m`, `1h`, `3h`, `6h`, `12h`, and `24h`.

-Cards display current values from the collector's `/last` metrics.
-Plot legends display the latest visible sample in the selected range, also using `/last` keys.
-The JSON payload still includes aggregate keys such as `/mean`, `/min`, `/max`, and `/last`.
+Cards and plot legends read each metric's `…/last` keyed value from the collector snapshot (`/last` is a key suffix produced by `nvitop.ResourceMetricCollector`, not an HTTP route).
+The full JSON payload still includes aggregate variants such as `…/mean`, `…/min`, `…/max`, and `…/last`.

 Process snapshots are disabled with `root_pids={}` so the dashboard tracks host and device metrics without collecting per-process GPU rows.